 Section VII: Procedures When Sexual Harassment Under Title IX Is Alleged

-- “Complainant” means an individual who is alleged to be the victim of conduct that could constitute sexual harassment.
+“Complainant” means an individual who is alleged to be the victim of conduct that could constitute sexual harassment.

-- “Respondent” means an individual who has been reported be the individual engaging in conduct that could constitute sexual harassment.
+“Respondent” means an individual who has been reported be the individual engaging in conduct that could constitute sexual harassment.

-- An employee of a NSHE institution conditioning the provision of an aid, benefit, or service of the institution on an individual’s participation in unwelcome sexual conduct;
+An employee of a NSHE institution conditioning the provision of an aid, benefit, or service of the institution on an individual’s participation in unwelcome sexual conduct;

-- Sexual assault, as defined by the Clery Act, 34 C.F.R. §668.46(a), as amended by the Violence Against Women Act of 1994, including but not limited to dating violence, domestic violence, and stalking.
+Sexual assault, as defined by the Clery Act, 34 C.F.R. §668.46(a), as amended by the Violence Against Women Act of 1994, including but not limited to dating violence, domestic violence, and stalking.

-For the purposes of this definition, “education program or activity” includes locations, events, or circumstances over which an institution exercised substantial control over both the respondent and the context in which the sexual harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by an institution, which may include but is not limited to recognized fraternity, sorority, or student organizations.
+For the purposes of this definition, “education program or activity” includes locations, events, or circumstances over which an institution exercised substantial control over both the respondent and the context in which the sexual harassment occurs and includes any building owned or controlled by a student organization that is officially recognized by an institution, which may include but is not limited to recognized fraternity, sorority, or student organizations.
 This definition does not apply to persons outside the United States.

 “Rape” means penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.

 “Fondling” means the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.

-ldquo;Statutory rape” means sexual intercourse with a person who is under the statutory age of consent (16 years old).
+“Statutory rape” means sexual intercourse with a person who is under the statutory age of consent (16 years old).